 For whatever reason, Oil Boom's style seems to have especially struck a chord in Fort Worth.
-"I remember the first time we met Steve and it was the first show we played in Fort Worth," recalls Connors.
-"It was crazy how much people seemed to dig what we were doing."
+"I remember the first time we met Steve, and it was the first show we played in Fort Worth," recalls Connors.
+"It was crazy how much people seemed to dig what we were doing in Fort Worth."

-Steward sums it up this way: "Fort Worth likes rock bands."
+Steward sums up it up this way: "Fort Worth likes rock bands."

 "They do great," Forella says of Oil Boom.
 "Steven's been in a bunch of bands.
 That's a big tie-in, and they're part of a scene that's booming right now."

-He ticks off such other outfits as Quaker City Night Hawks, Hanna Barbarians, Skeleton Coast and Josh Weathers + the True Endeavors as being part of the same scene.
+He ticks off such other outfits as Quaker City Night Hawks, Hannah Barbarians, Skeleton Coast and Josh Weathers + the True Endeavors as being part of the same scene.